Member Organizations

 Federation of BiH: Partially Adopted

-The FBiH Law on Accounting and Auditing of the FBiH of 2009 transposed the requirement of the BiH Law No. 42/04 to apply international standards.
-The UAAFWFBH reports that it has published the consolidated translated version of the IFRS for SMEs as of 2015 as well as the 2020 IFRS translated into Bosnian under the copyright agreement with the IFRS Foundation.
+The Law on Accounting and Auditing in the Federation of Bosnia and Herzegovina (Federation BH Official Gazette, No. 15/21) transposed the requirement of the BiH Law No. 42/04 to apply international standards.
+The UAAFWFBH reports that since 2020, all amendments to IFRS standards have been regularly translated and published under the copyright agreement with the IFRS Foundation.

 Republika Srpska: Partially Adopted